 Because of the increased risks from COVID-19 during pregnancy,

-it is recommended that pregnant people in Australia receive the Pfizer (Comirnaty) vaccine at any stage before, during or after their pregnancy, including while breastfeeding.
+it is recommended that pregnant people in Australia receive the Pfizer (Comirnaty) vaccine or Moderna (Spikevax) vaccine at any stage before, during or after their pregnancy, including while breastfeeding.
 Some small studies have suggested that COVID-19 vaccination may also provide indirect protection to babies by transferring antibodies through the placenta or through breastmilk, although research in this area is still ongoing.

 There has also been a claim that the SARS-CoV-2 spike protein has a similar structure to a protein found in the human body called syncytin-1, which plays an important role in forming the placenta during pregnancy.
 Some people have thought that if the immune system develops antibodies against the spike protein, those antibodies might also mistakenly attack syncytin-1 based on its supposedly similar shape, therefore harming a pregnancy.
 However, syncytin-1 and the SARS-CoV-2 spike protein have very different structures, so